 If you would like to find out more about this service please call 0131 561 8930

-The venue for the shelter each night can be found on the posters below.
+The venue for the shelter can be found on the poster below.
 To be added to the distribution list to receive a copy of the poster for each block of dates, send us an email.

 We produce a special edition of the leaflet with the current Care Shelter timetable on the reverse (the regular version can be found under the Care Van).
 Please feel free to download it and use it in your conversations with people that are homeless that you come across in Edinburgh.